mattkinsey/bucky/docs/source/usage.md

 ```console
 python3 viz/plot.py -i output/2020-06-10__14_13_04/ --hist
 ```
 *NOTE*: By default, `plot.py` makes admin0 and admin1 plots.
 In order to create admin2-level plots, a user must also pass in an admin1 name.
-For example, to create county-level plots for Arizona, `--adm1_name Arizona` must be passed in as an argument.
+For example, to create admin2-level plots for Kabul, `--adm1_name Kabul` must be passed in as an argument.

 Arguments and flags:
 * `--input_dir`, `-i`: Directory location of aggregated data. *Default*: Most recently created subdirectory in the default directory for processed data (`output/`)